 All of these functionalities are guaranteed out of the box, but this is just a tiny bit of what LiveChat offers.
-If you're interested in other default features, you can check them out here.
+If you're interested in other default features, see the full list of LiveChat features.

-From a more tech perspective, LiveChat Platform provides:
+From a more tech perspective, the LiveChat Platform provides:

 We're constantly trying to come forward with the new ways customers could integrate with LiveChat.
 Certain business needs call for specific customization, whether it's creating an app or just tweaking the look & feel.
 Currently, you can extend LiveChat in three main areas: